 PointsBet’s mobile sportsbook launched in New Jersey in January and has quickly become one of the leaders for NJ bettors.
-It’s simple, no-nonsense interface, along with an excellent signup bonus and wide variety of unique betting options makes it one of our favorite NJ sports betting sites.
+Its simple, no-nonsense interface, along with an excellent signup bonus and a wide variety of unique betting options makes it one of our favorite NJ sports betting sites.
 Keep reading for our exclusive PointsBet promo code and review.

 PointsBet promo code

-This comes after you deposit and is credited to your account after you place the qualifying bets.
-One is a $500 risk free bet on traditional point spread bets, and the other is a $500 risk free bet on their “points betting” option, which allows you to win (or lose) a multiple of your wager.
 It’s a very fun and unique betting experience, and worth trying out with the free bet.
 Keep in mind, these free bets will be credited to your account after you lose the qualifying bet.

 Is a promo code required?

 Yes.
 To receive PointsBet’s best available signup bonus for new users, you must use a promo code.
 You do not need one to access PointsBet’s other promotions.

 PointsBet is partnered with Meadowlands Racing and Entertainment and also has a branding partnership with Top Golf in New Jersey.
 They soft-launched in December with a full-on official launch in January, quickly earning publicity through their Karma Committee payout following the Ram-Saints NFC Championship Game where they refunded Saints bettors after a no-call on an obvious pass interference.
 They have done this several times since, including when Zion Williamson ripped his shoe on National TV against North Carolina.
 PointsBet has received criticism in the industry for refunding bets as nothing more than a marketing ploy, but I’m guessing most bettors won’t find a problem with it.